Mission & History

 - Encouraging research and evidence-based HIV/AIDS nursing practices

-- Serving as a national voice for HIV/AIDS nursing issues
+- Serving as a national voice for professional practice issues and issues related to HIV prevention, testing, treatment, and care

-- Advocating for the rights and dignity of people who are living with HIV/AIDS or who are vulnerable to HIV infection
+- Advocating for the rights, dignity, and greater involvement of people living with HIV/AIDS or who are vulnerable to HIV infection

 In 1988 a group of nurses working in HIV/AIDS in Toronto started meeting on a regular basis for support and professional development.
 Inspired by the activities of the Association of Nurses in AIDS Care (ANAC) in the US, the group applied for chapter status; becoming ANAC’s first “international” affiliate chapter group.